Code-Institute-Submissions/SeanD17-Milestone-Project-2_JulyResub/README.md

 Used to create the structure of the web site.

 [CSS](https://www.w3schools.com/css/css_intro.asp)
-Used to style the website
+Used to style the website.

 [Bootstrap](https://getbootstrap.com/)
 Used to design the site for mobile users and for other features.